Isan-Rivkin/surf/README.md

 # Version check

+The CLI will query [github.com](https://github.com/Isan-Rivkin/surf/releases) to check if there is a newer version and print out a message to the terminal.

+If you wish to opt out set `SURF_VERSION_CHECK=false`.

 No Data is collected it is purely [github.com](https://github.com/Isan-Rivkin/surf/releases) query.

-The CLI will query [github.com](https://github.com/Isan-Rivkin/surf/releases) to check if there is a newer version.
-If you wish to opt out set `SURF_VERSION_CHECK=false`.